💬

 The Benefits of Free Weights (Barbells, Dumbbells, Accessories and Body Weight Training)

-Definition here is ‘weight which is not connected to a fixed machine’.
-I have included accessories in this category as they are adding load to the body like a barbell, just with less weight and a different shape.
+Free weights are weight which is not connected to a fixed machine.
+Accessories are included in this category as they are adding load to the body like a barbell, just with less weight and a different shape.

 Total Body Control